StineLykkeOlsen/website/content/_index.md

-I have built this website with a two-fold purpose:
+I am a tech writer, technical translator and language afficionada, living and working in Odder, Central Denmark.

-to showcase my professional experiences and skills as a technical writer and translator
+My portfolio website showcases my experiences and skills in the fields of technical writing and technical translation.

-to highlight the importance of high-quality technical communication.
+To reflect my professional values, I write a bit about my philosophy towards writing and translation - and the importance of high-quality technical communication.